-Review of Successful Educational Programs in the Clinical Nursing Doctorate in Mental Health
+Review of Successful Educational Programs in the Doctor of Nursing Practice (DNP) in Mental Health

 • Bagheri Amiri Z PhD Candidate of Nursing, Student Research Committee, Golestan University of Medical Sciences, Gorgan, Iran